 - It used to be that a Product Owner would explain high-value user stories to the Scrum Team during Sprint Planning.
 The Scrum Team would then turn these into more detailed work items and probably the subsequent task.
-There is now, however, a consensus among practitioners that working on these high-level user stories continuously in separate Product Backlog refinement process — during the Sprint — actually improves the quality of the items and thus the outcome of the team’s work.
+However, there is now a consensus among practitioners that working on these high-level user stories continuously in a separate Product Backlog refinement process — during the Sprint — actually improves the quality of the items and thus the outcome of the team’s work.

-- Sprint Planning creates a sense of ownership among a Development Team's members by enabling them to make a valid forecast regarding the Sprint Goal and subsequently the composition of the Sprint Backlog.
+- Sprint Planning creates a sense of ownership among a Development Team's members by enabling them to make a valid forecast regarding the Sprint Goal and, subsequently, the Sprint Backlog composition.
 But this only happens if a Scrum Team is certain about the quality of the Product Backlog items in question.

-- It is the prerogative of the Development Team members to pick the Product Backlog items that compose the Sprint Backlog.
+- It is the development team members' prerogative to pick the Product Backlog items that compose the Sprint Backlog.
 No one can force work upon the Development Team.

 - A productive Sprint Planning requires a healthy Scrum Team.
 Dysfunctional teams will not achieve the level of cooperation required.
 Sprint Planning with dysfunctional teams will only result in a futile and painful exercise.

 - A Scrum Team should usually avoid allocating more than 80% of their capacity to working on new tasks — including user stories, technical tasks, bugs, and probably spikes.
 Flow theory shows that a 90% or higher allocation of available capacity will not lead to a team achieving their peak performance.
 A high-performing Scrum team needs slack time to be prepared for the unexpected or share knowledge among themselves.

 - Bugs, refactoring, and research require regular attention to avoid building-up technical debt.
 An effective Scrum Team allocates approximately 20 to 25% of their capacity to these tasks.